 Springfield Armory is embarking on a bit of a corporate re-branding.
 According to the gunmaker’s marketing mavens, their “Defend Your Legacy” slogan targets Americans between 25- and 45-years-old.
 Buyers who know their safety is their own responsibility.
 Who understand that the good guys have firearms because they’re the best tool for the job of self-defense.
 That all Americans have a historical right to keep and bear arms.
 Enter The SAINT.

 No, not the Roger Moore series by the same name, famous for the actor’s arch dialogue, arched eyebrow, and Volvo P1800 coupe (which had fins, not arches).
 The SAINT is Springfield’s first AR-15.
 Following an expensive teaser ad campaign, the company finally unveiled their secret weapon at a media event in October.
 After putting some 700 rounds through two production examples, my first impressions were positive.
-But would alone time with the SAINT change my opinion?
+But would alone time with the Springfield SAINT change my opinion?

-On the range and on the move, the SAINT balances nicely.
+On the range and on the move, SAINT AR-15 balances nicely.
 The medium profile — straight, no grenade launcher cut — barrel isn’t a lightweight, but the BCM handguard is.
 Combine that with the full-auto-weight bolt carrier group, heavy buffer, and solid stock and the rifle swings and handles more nimbly than its 6 lbs., 11 oz total weight might suggest.